-- S3 VirusScan uses a SQS queue to decouple scan jobs from the ClamAV workers.
+- A SQS queue is used to decouple scan jobs from the ClamAV workers.
 Each S3 bucket can fire events to that SQS queue in case of new objects.
 This feature of S3 is called S3 Event Notifications.

 - The ClamAV workers run a simple ruby script that executes the clamscan command.
-In the background the virus database is updated every three hours.
+In the background the virus db is updated every three hours.

 clamscanfinds a virus the file is directly deleted (you can configure that) and a SNS notification is published.